Kyle Farmer Player Props: Twins vs. Tigers

-Kyle Farmer -- hitting .259 with a double, a home run, a walk and an RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Will Vest on the hill, on June 18 at 2:10 PM ET.
+On Friday, Kyle Farmer (on the back of going 0-for-2) and the Minnesota Twins face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Tigers.
+He had a hitless showing in his previous game (0-for-2) against the Red Sox.

 Kyle Farmer Game Info & Props vs. the Tigers